An eye for the right moment.

 01. The Camouflage

-Nature photography doesn't mean trudging through the forest with the longest lens.
+Nature photography does not mean tramping through the forest with the longest lens.
 It means becoming part of the forest.
-When your pulse slows, your breathing becomes shallower, and you turn into an old tree stump for the animals around you – that is when the real work begins.
+When your pulse slows down, your breathing becomes shallower, and you become an old tree stump to the animals around you – that is when the real work begins.

 Social media only ever shows the perfect moments.
-What it doesn't show: sitting in the mud for 5 hours without even a single bird flying by.
-Failure in the wilderness is not the exception; it is the rule.
+What it doesn't show: sitting in the mud for 5 hours without so much as a single bird flying by.
+In the wilderness, failure is not the exception; it is the rule.
 That one successful shot is the result of often a hundred days of waiting.

 The Alarm Clock

-The equipment is packed the night before (if only).
+The equipment is packed the night before (if only it were that easy).
 The coffee is hot.
-While the city is fast asleep, the drive to the outskirts begins.
-Punctuality here means arriving long before sunrise.
+While the city lies in its deepest sleep, the journey to the outskirts begins.
+Here, punctuality means being there long before sunrise.

 Camouflage

-The setup of the camouflage happens blindly and silently.
-No zipper may jam, no branch may snap.
-As soon as the net falls, human and technology merge with the flora.
+The construction of the camouflage is carried out blindly and silently.
+No zipper must jam, no branch must snap.
+As soon as the net falls, man and technology merge with the flora.

 The moment

 The sun breaks through the fog.
 A shadow moves at the edge of the forest.
-That split second when eye, lens, and animal meet.
-That is what I endure the cold and dirt for.
+The fraction of a second in which eye, lens, and animal meet.
+For that, I endure the cold and the dirt.